 Our Favorites, at a Glance

-Kershaw's Taskmaster Shears set the bar for excellent heavy-duty scissors.
-They're strong enough to cut out a chicken back without hesitation, they're sharp enough to snip chives as cleanly as any pair of shears could ever hope to, and they come with all the accoutrements a good pair of kitchen shears should (even if you never use half these things): bottle opener/lid lifter, flathead screwdriver head, nutcracker, jar opener, bone notcher, and more.
+Shun's shears are described as multipurpose, and indeed they are, but they're kitchen shears at heart given their specific set of features.
+They set the bar for excellent heavy-duty scissors: strong enough to cut out a chicken back without hesitation, sharp enough to snip chives as cleanly as any pair of shears could ever hope to, and they come with all the accoutrements a good pair of kitchen shears should (even if you never use half these things): bottle opener/lid lifter, flathead screwdriver head, nutcracker, jar opener, bone notcher, and more.
 Plus, they come apart at the hinge, allowing you to clean them thoroughly all over.

 Another Great Pair of Kitchen Shears: Kai Kitchen Scissors